-Figure 1. (a) Full-space models of 2-bromohexahelicene enantiomers (Br[6]H). (b) Sketch of the enantiospecific on-surface Ullmann coupling of 2-bromo-hexahelicene into (M,M)- and (P,P)-2,2’-bis(hexahelicene) enantiomers. (c) The dimerization into the (M,P)-diastereomers is not observed.
+Figure 1. (a) Full-space models of 2-bromo-hexahelicene enantiomers (Br[6]H). (b) Sketch of the enantiospecific on-surface Ullmann coupling of 2-bromo-hexahelicene into (M,M)- and (P,P)-2,2’-bis(hexahelicene) enantiomers. (c) The dimerization into the (M,P)-diastereomers is not observed.

 Helicenes represent a very important class of aromatic compounds endowed with molecular helical chirality resulting from the ortho-condensation of aromatic rings along a helical axis.[6]
 Their interest is mainly related to their exceptional chiroptical properties and rigid helical structure,[7] making them precursors of prime importance for self-assembly and chiral recognition on surfaces,[8] chiral photonics,[9] circularly polarized emission[10,11] or chirality induced spin selectivity (CISS).[12,13] The straightforward access to bis- or tris-helicenes with specific configurations is therefore particularly interesting, but generally challenging when starting from racemic mixtures of precursors, yet the on-surface chemistry offers such synthetic control in the Ullmann coupling of bromo-helicenes.[14,15]

 In a previous on-surface Ullmann coupling study with 9-bromo-heptahelicene a slight selectivity towards the (M,P)-diastereomer has been reported.[16]
-Here it is shown by means of scanning tunneling microscopy (STM) that Ullmann coupling of (rac)-2-bromohexahelicene (Br[6]H, Figure 1a) on a gold(111) surface leads exclusively to the homochiral combinations of (M,M)- and (P,P)-bis(hexahelicene) (bis[6]H, Figure 1b).
+Here it is shown by means of scanning tunneling microscopy (STM) that Ullmann coupling of (rac)-2-bromo-hexahelicene (Br[6]H, Figure 1a) on a gold(111) surface leads exclusively to the homochiral combinations of (M,M)- and (P,P)-bis(hexahelicene) (bis[6]H, Figure 1b).
 C−C coupling into the (M,P)-diastereomer is not observed (Figure 1c).
 Forcefield based molecular dynamics simulations support these findings by showing that surface-alignment installs a large energy penalty due to strong steric constraint in the (M,P)-diastereomer.
-The present study here therefore highlights the importance of the position of the bromine at the rim of the helical backbone in order to impose a large stereoselectivity during on-surface C−C coupling.
-Moreover, attempts of in-solution synthesis starting from Br[6]H via a strategy involving a Pd-mediated cross coupling in the presence of boronic ester or by a modified Ullmann coupling procedure did not yield the targeted bis(hexahelicene).
+The present study here therefore highlights the importance of the position of the bromine at the rim of the helical backbone in order to impose a large stereoselectivity during on-surface C−C coupling

 Results and Discussion